carpentries-incubator/jekyll-pages-novice/_episodes/arrays.md

    ~~~
    {: .language-yaml}

-2. In file `about.md`, we add a new section for the team and
+2. In file `about.md`, add a new section for the team and
    iterate over the values defined in parameter `site.team_members` in a loop to
    display a table of the team members' names and roles.
    The file now should look like: